Mary of Hungary (governor of the Netherlands): Ottoman invasion

 On 29 August 1526, Suleiman and his army broke through Hungary's southern defences.
 Louis and his entire government marched out with a small army of 20,000 men.
 The Battle of Mohács was over in less than two hours, with the entire Hungarian army virtually annihilated.
 Louis tried to flee the site of the battle but slipped from his frightened horse and drowned.
 Mary would mourn him for the rest of her life.

-Hungary was divided into three parts: Ottoman Hungary - a part of the Ottoman Empire, Royal Hungary - ruled by Mary's brother Ferdinand, and Eastern Hungarian Kingdom - ruled by John Zápolya.
+Hungary was divided into three parts: Ottoman Hungary – a part of the Ottoman Empire, Royal Hungary – ruled by Mary's brother Ferdinand, and the Eastern Hungarian Kingdom – ruled by John Zápolya.
 Ferdinand was elected King of Bohemia.
-Mary took a vow to never remarry and always wore the heart-shaped medallion worn by her husband in the fatal Battle of Mohács.Earenfight, 50.
+Mary took a vow to never remarry and always wore the heart-shaped medallion worn by her husband in the fatal Battle of Mohács.